Send all application materials to:

 GRE (Graduate Record Examination)

 The GRE is a standardized test administered by the Educational Testing Service (ETS) that is required for admission to most MSUB graduate programs.
+Only the GRE General Test is required.
 The exam measures knowledge and skills in verbal reasoning, quantitative reasoning, and analytical writing.
 The cost to take the test is $205, and ETS does not release scores older than 5 years.
 The exam takes about 3 hours and 45 minutes.
 Minimum scores are set by each individual program; check with the Department for required scores.
 The College of Education only accepts the GRE.
 Check with other Departments for permission to take or use other tests such as the MAT, GMAT, or LSAT.

 The applicant must complete an application form available in the Office of Graduate Studies or online.
 The completed form must be submitted (with an official transcript showing a bachelor’s degree earned) to the Office of Graduate Studies.
 A $40.00 non-refundable application fee is required.